 Sample .NET API

-Application Programming InterfaceIf you need to create other barcodes such as Code 128, GS1 128, UPCA, EAN13, I2of5, ITF14 and many others, please download ConnectCode Barcode Software and Fonts package, and refer to the full .NET Barcode API below:
+Application Programming InterfaceIf you need to create other barcodes such as Code 128, GS1 128, UPCA, EAN13, I2of5, ITF14 and many others, please download ConnectCode Barcode Software and Fonts package.
+This package contains WOFF2 (Web Open Font Format 2 by W3C) barcode fonts ideal for Blazor applications.
+The fonts improve on the original WOFF format by optimizing compression and lowering network bandwidth while still allowing fast decompression.

 .NET Barcode API